 WASHINGTON (AP) — The statement the Federal Reserve released Wednesday after its two-day policy meeting:

-Information received since the Federal Open Market Committee met in December indicates that growth in economic activity picked up in recent quarters.
-Labor market indicators were mixed but on balance showed further improvement.
-The unemployment rate declined but remains elevated.
+Information received since the Federal Open Market Committee met in April indicates that growth in economic activity has rebounded in recent months.
+Labor market indicators generally showed further improvement.
+The unemployment rate, though lower, remains elevated.

-Household spending and business fixed investment advanced more quickly in recent months, while the recovery in the housing sector slowed somewhat.
+Household spending appears to be rising moderately and business fixed investment resumed its advance, while the recovery in the housing sector remained slow.
 Fiscal policy is restraining economic growth, although the extent of restraint is diminishing.
 Inflation has been running below the Committee's longer-run objective, but longer-term inflation expectations have remained stable.

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
-The Committee expects that, with appropriate policy accommodation, economic activity will expand at a moderate pace and the unemployment rate will gradually decline toward levels the Committee judges consistent with its dual mandate.
+The Committee expects that, with appropriate policy accommodation, economic activity will expand at a moderate pace and labor market conditions will continue to improve gradually, moving toward those the Committee judges consistent with its dual mandate.

 The Committee's sizable and still-increasing holdings of longer-term securities should maintain downward pressure on longer-term interest rates, support mortgage markets, and help to make broader financial conditions more accommodative, which in turn should promote a stronger economic recovery and help to ensure that inflation, over time, is at the rate most consistent with the Committee's dual mandate.